Auto Dealer Fraud Lawyer: Is Odometer Tampering Illegal, and What Penalties Can It Lead To?

 If you’re asking, “Is odometer tampering illegal, and what penalties can it lead to?”—the answer is a resounding yes.
 Odometer tampering isn’t just dishonest.
 It’s a federal and state crime, and it leaves a trail of emotional and financial damage.

 This page explains what odometer tampering is, the legal consequences (including odometer fraud penalties), and what your rights are under car mileage fraud law.
+If you have been a victim of odometer tampering, you may be able to pursue a legal claim against the dealership to recover damages or return the vehicle.
 More importantly, we’ll show you how our legal team can help you fight back.

 Is Odometer Tampering Illegal?